Program Manager, Protection

 The Program Manager is a part of the Protection Team under InterAction’s Humanitarian Policy and Practice (HPP) Team, working on the Results-Based Protection project.
-The Program Manager directly implements portions of project components, including the piloting of the GBV PEF and the field support project component.
+The Program Manager directly implements portions of project components, including the piloting of the GBV PEF and the field support to the Action-Based Research project.
 With guidance from the Senior Program Manager and Senior Technical Advisor, the Program Manager will directly engage with NGOs at a field, regional and headquarters level to provide support on results-based methods of protection, facilitate collective action and discussion, and provide and individual coaching as appropriate.

-· Oversee support to NGOs in a targeted humanitarian context through the co-development of action plans for uptake of specific components of Results-Based Protection.
-Support can include providing workshops, developing materials, supporting strategy development and on-going engagement with key interlocutors at the field level;
+· With support from and direction by the Sr. Program Manager-Protection, oversee the support to NGOs and other organizations in a targeted humanitarian context through the co-development of action plans for uptake of specific components of Results-Based Protection.
+Support can include facilitating workshops and ToTs, developing training materials and evaluation tools, supporting strategy development and on-going engagement with key interlocutors at the field level;

-· Conduct field visits that are focused on providing directed support to NGOs in various areas of Results-Based Protection (this could include support on the GBV PEF), including in-person workshops, convening groups to develop and carry out collective protection strategies, provide one-on-one support and widespread consultation.
+· Conduct field visits that are focused on providing directed support to NGOs in various areas of Results-Based Protection (this could include support on the GBV PEF), including in-person workshops, convening groups to develop and carry out collective protection strategies, provide one-on-one support and widespread consultation with actors across the humanitarian sector.
 Field visits include report-writing and follow-up.

 · Contribute to the writing of key program reports and RBP materials as needed;